-As part of the Orkney Adaptive Management pilot we are trialling (for one year) the licensing of limited and controlled sale of goose carcasses and meat arising from the pilot.
+As part of the Orkney Adaptive Management pilot project we are trialling the licensing of limited and controlled sale of goose carcasses and meat arising from the pilot.
 This includes licensing individual participants of the pilot and butchers to sell meat as well as a general licence for caterers in Orkney to be able to sell goose meat to customers.

 The Uist Adaptive Management pilot project is trialling the licensing of limited and controlled sale of goose carcasses and meat.
 Below is a link to a general licence permitting caterers in Uist and Barra to sell goose meat to customers.